csbonang/bonang_CodeQuiz/README.md

 <b> Deployed link: </b> <br>https://csbonang.github.io/bonang_CodeQuiz/

 # Description
-bonang_CodeQuiz program serves as a timed coding quiz. <br>
-<br>The program displays 4 main pages in the following order of: start, quiz, include, and scores.
-<br>Start displays quiz instructions and a start button.
-Once clicked, the page displays questions
-and mutilple choice answers.The user is able to select an answer.
+The program displays 4 main pages in the following order: start, quiz, include, and scores. <br> Start displays quiz instructions and a start button.
+Once clicked, the page displays questions and multiple choice answers. <br> The user can select an answer.
-<br>Then, a message will display if their answer is correct or incorrect.
-<br>If the user's answer is correct, <b>a point is allotted to their score.</b>
-<br>To the right of the question block, a timer is displayed.
+Then, a message will display if their answer is correct or incorrect.<br> If the user's answer is correct, a point is allotted to their score. <br> To the right of the question block, a timer is displayed.
-<br>If the time leftover becomes <b> 0 or all the questions are finished</b>, <br>then the quiz is over. <br>If the user <b>completes the quiz </b> before the time, extra points are allotted to their score.
+If the time leftover becomes 0 or all the questions are finished,<br> then the quiz is over.
+If the user completes the quiz before the time, extra points are added to their score.

 # Requirements
 1. When I click the start button, then a timer starts and I am presented with a question